DrYenyen/PPPwn-Tinker-GUI/README.md

 # Troubleshooting
+0. If you get the PPPwned message but no goldhen reformat your usb drive or try another one.
 1. If the script gets stuck at [*] Waiting for interface to be ready... restart the exploit process
 2. If the script gets stuck at [+] Pinning to CPU XX...done restart the exploit process
 3. If the script is stuck on